-New Environment Officer - \$107,000
+Environment Strategy Implementation -\$107,000

 The Environment Strategy identified a large number of priority actions.
-The new officer will help implement these, focussing on climate change, coastal management and biodiversity projects.
+Resources will be provided to implement these, focussing on climate change, coastal management and biodiversity projects.

 Holdfast Bay Urban Forest - Tree Audit (Year 1 of 2) - \$80,000